Platonic solid: History

 The Platonic solids are prominent in the philosophy of Plato, their namesake.
 Plato wrote about them in the dialogue Timaeus c.
 360 B.C. in which he associated each of the four classical elements (earth, air, water, and fire) with a regular solid.
 Earth was associated with the cube, air with the octahedron, water with the icosahedron, and fire with the tetrahedron.
-Of the fifth Platonic solid, the dodecahedron, Plato obscurely remarked, "...the god used [it] for arranging the constellations on the whole heaven".
-Aristotle added a fifth element, aither (aether in Latin, "ether" in English) and postulated that the heavens were made of this element, but he had no interest in matching it with Plato's fifth solid.
+Of the fifth Platonic solid, the dodecahedron, Plato obscurely remarked, "... the god used [it] for arranging the constellations on the whole heaven".
+Aristotle added a fifth element, (aether, or in English) and postulated that the heavens were made of this element, but he had no interest in matching it with Plato's fifth solid.

 Euclid completely mathematically described the Platonic solids in the Elements, the last book (Book XIII) of which is devoted to their properties.
 Propositions 13–17 in Book XIII describe the construction of the tetrahedron, octahedron, cube, icosahedron, and dodecahedron in that order.
-For each solid Euclid finds the ratio of the diameter of the circumscribed sphere to the edge length.
+For each solid, Euclid finds the ratio of the diameter of the circumscribed sphere to the edge length.
 In Proposition 18 he argues that there are no further convex regular polyhedra.
 Andreas Speiser has advocated the view that the construction of the five regular solids is the chief goal of the deductive system canonized in the Elements.
 Much of the information in Book XIII is probably derived from the work of Theaetetus.